IsacLorentz/IsacLorentz/README.md

 <h3 align="center">Hi and welcome to my profile:wave:.
-I'm Isac, a 25 yo Data Scientist & Developer.
+I'm Isac, a 25 yo Developer & MLE.
 Mainly interested in ML, data science & Python.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/IsacLorentz](https://github.com/IsacLorentz)